venkataravuri/ai-ml-notes/docs/interview-notes/diffusion.md

 In text-to-image models like Stable Diffusion or Flux.1, there’s also a component that ensures the generated image matches the input text.
 This guidance typically involves a contrastive loss between the image and text embeddings, ensuring that they are aligned in a shared latent space.

 The text guidance is done using a CLIP model (Contrastive Language-Image Pretraining).
 The loss here minimizes the distance between the image representation and the corresponding text representation, ensuring the generated image is aligned with the text.

+What is the significance of cross-attention mechanisms in enhancing the performance of multi-modal latent diffusion models?

+n multi-modal models, you have different types of data (modalities) coming in—for example, a text description ("a cat sitting by the window") and an image (or its latent representation).
+These modalities have different structures (text is sequential, and images are spatial), and a major challenge is learning how to align them meaningfully.
+Cross-attention addresses this by enabling the model to focus on the relevant parts of the text while generating or understanding the image.
+Here's how:

+Query, Key, and Value in Cross-Attention: In cross-attention, the model uses one modality (like text) to "query" the other modality (like the latent image).
+It computes attention weights based on how relevant different parts of the text are to different parts of the image.
+Query: Comes from the image (latent representation).
+Key and Value: Come from the text (text embedding).

+The model computes attention weights based on how similar the queries (from the image) are to the keys (from the text).
+These weights are then applied to the values (again from the text) to focus on the most relevant text tokens for each part of the image.
+This helps the model understand which parts of the text correspond to which regions of the image.
+Example:

+If the text prompt is "a cat sitting by the window" and the model is generating or denoising a latent image, the cross-attention mechanism allows the model to attend to the "cat" part of the prompt when focusing on the cat's shape in the image, and to the "window" part of the prompt when focusing on the window's features.